 First, prepare your favorite double pie crust.
 I recently found a new recipe which I love – it’s the perfect flaky, buttery pie crust.
 It’s my grandma’s secret pie recipe, but updated to use coconut oil instead of lard.
 You can find the recipe here.
 I like to batch make these and freeze pie balls.

 Put on the top pie crust, crimp the edges, and make slits in the pie crust.
-Brush the pie crust with whisked egg mixed with 1 TBS water and bake at 350 degrees for 45 minutes or until the crust is nice and brown and filling is bubbly.
+Brush the pie crust with whisked egg mixed with 1 tablespoon water and bake at 350 degrees for 45 minutes or until the crust is golden brown and the filling is bubbly.

 Remove from oven.
 Allow to cool for 5 -10 minutes, and Enjoy!